* THE COMPETITION IS NOW CLOSED – WINNERS WILL BE ANNOUNCED IN JANUARY 2023! *

-Welcome to the 2018 Shooter Poetry Competition.
-Along with Shooter’s Short Story Competition (which reopens to entries January 2019), our contests offer an additional means to spotlight literary excellence, with cash prizes and highlighted publication both in the pages of the magazine and online.
+Welcome to the 2022 Shooter Poetry Competition.
+Along with Shooter’s Short Story Competition (which reopens to entries in January 2023), our contests offer an additional means to spotlight literary excellence, with cash prizes and highlighted publication both in the pages of the magazine and online.

-General submissions for each issue are usually confined to a particular theme, but Shooter’s Poetry Competition offers a chance to write about whatever most compels you, in any style.
-We’re looking for sharply observed poetry with strong ideas and imaginative use of language: in short, arresting poems that appeal to both the head and the heart.
+General submissions for each issue relate to a particular theme, but Shooter’s Poetry Competition offers a chance to write about whatever most compels you, in any style.
+We’re looking for sharply observed poetry with strong ideas, imaginative use of language, and meaningful form: in short, arresting poems that appeal to both the head and the heart.

-In return for the £3 entry fee, ALL ENTRANTS will receive an e-copy of Shooter’s winter 2019 issue, which will feature the winning poem.
+In return for the entry fee (£3.50 or £8 for three poems), all entrants will receive an e-copy of Shooter’s winter 2023 issue, featuring the winning poem.

-- The winner of the 2018 Shooter Poetry Competition will receive £100, publication in the winter issue and on the website, and promotion on Shooter’s social media.
+- The winner of the 2022 Shooter Poetry Competition will receive £150, publication in the winter issue and on the website, plus promotion on Shooter’s social media.

 - All entrants will receive an e-copy of Shooter’s winter issue.

-To enter, please email your poem(s) in a doc/docx/rtf/pdf attachment to email@example.com by the deadline of November 25th, 2018.
+To enter, please email your poem(s) in a doc/docx/rtf attachment to email@example.com by the deadline of November 27th, 2022.
 Include your name and title of poem(s) in the body of the email, with no authorial information on the attached document.
-Multiple entries are accepted but please pay one entry fee per poem (there is a discounted rate of £8 for three poems).
+Multiple entries are accepted.

 Entry fees can be paid via the following links (card payments are accepted in addition to PayPal):